NDLANO/taxonomy-api/README.md

 would fall within the norm of such systems.

 Now, say that the user wants to navigate to Statistics, which is a first-level topic within Social Studies.
 Its primary parent, however, is Mathematics.
-If the link were to transport the user from the subejct of Social Studies to Mathematics, they would surely be confused.
+If the link were to transport the user from the subject of Social Studies to Mathematics, they would surely be confused.
 So to preserve the current context, the API finds the possible paths to Statistics, and selects the one most closely resembling the user's current position in the hierarchy.
 In this scenario, the possible paths are `/subject:1/topic:2` and `/subject:2/topic:2`.
 Since the user's current position (the current context) is `/subject:2`, we select `/subject:2/topic:2` as the preferred path, since it